BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

     This feature is currently working in a Git feature branch (needs a few final tweaks)

     This is a next-level timesaver for market researchers.
-That’s particularly true if they can batch drag and drop videos straight to conversion to a PowerPoint generation.
+That’s particularly true if they can batch drag-and-drop videos straight to conversion into a PowerPoint generation.

     On the technical side, it was interesting working on PowerPoint generation in Node.js.